-Teaching and learning is delivered using a range of resources and media, ensuring that pupils are given a breadth of experience at a level that is appropriate to them.
+In both Nursery and Reception, teaching and learning is delivered using a range of resources and media, ensuring that pupils are given a breadth of experience at a level that is appropriate to them.
 They are taught in a creative, practical way, supported in some areas through specialist weeks as well as trips and visits.
 Each teaching block incorporates suggested high quality children's literature mapped out in a book spine.
-Teachers base their 2 - 3 week planning blocks on one of the books of their choice from the spine (or another high quality text of their choosing) linking activities across the day to this and to the overarching theme.
+Teachers base their 2-3 week planning blocks on one of the books of their choice from the spine (or another high quality text of their choosing) linking activities across the day to this and to the overarching theme.
 Further texts will be introduced to the children through the 5 a day reading approach.

-EYFS teachers produce a half termly forecast for each individual child based on stage appropriate learning intentions from Development Matters.
+EYFS teachers produce a half termly forecast for each individual child based on stage appropriate learning intentions alongside recommendations from other professionals that work with the child.
 All planned areas include key therapeutic objectives.
 Activities to support these are clearly shown on weekly planning overviews.

-Across the year, some pupils will begin early phonics teaching using a multisensory approach founded on the principles of Letters and Sounds and Read Write Inc. A whole word approach to reading is also used and emphasised, supported by action words.
+Across the year, some Reception pupils will begin early phonics teaching using a multisensory approach founded on the principles of recognising initial sounds and oral blending.
+A whole word approach to reading common exception words is also used and emphasised, supported by Makaton actions.

-In EYFS, pupils work in the same environment and all academic, therapeutic and social learning is overseen by the lead EYFS teacher.
+In EYFS, pupils work in the same environment and all academic, therapeutic and social learning is overseen by the class teachers.
 Learning intentions are carefully planned using knowledge of the pupils' current abilities with regular assessments at the end of each block (see ARR policy for more detail).
 Pupils work both on a 1:1 level, in small groups and on activities designed to promote independence according to need and individual learning intentions.
+Pupils accessing the EYFS curriculum are assessed using Mapping and Assessing Personal Progress (MAPP).
+Learning intentions are taken from a range of relevant sources including, but not limited to, MAPP learning intentions, Development matters, Autism Education Trust Progression Framework, Speech and Language, Physiotherapy programmes and Sensory Diet programmes.
+These are set according to individual need and tracked through the MAPP assessment framework.
+Progress is therefore presented and reported for each individual child rather than for a cohort.
 This is a fluid approach dependent on the pupils' prior attainment and learning profiles.